ParaToolsInc/tau-labextension/tau-labextension/README.md

 Note: If users are operating in an online environment, they would still be able to add/remove extensions themselves after installation.
-In this case, they will have to use the `tau_commander-labextension` command instead of the standard `jupyter labextension` one.
+In this case, they will have to use the `tau-labextension-labextension` command instead of the standard `jupyter labextension` one.

 ### Offline Installation